shahar69/teamops/docs/money_bots.md

 ## Audit trail

 Profile changes, job deletions, and content runs are logged to the existing audit table so leadership can review usage.

+## Scheduler and publishing

+- Connector modules live in `backend/app/publishers/` and each exposes a `publish(job, schedule)` function.
+They validate credentials and return structured payloads describing what was posted.
+- `ai_content_schedule` keeps queued publishing jobs with metadata, status, response payloads, and error detail columns.
+The backend updates rows as runs succeed or fail.
+- Use the `/ai/schedule/run` endpoint (or `/ai/schedule/{id}/run`) to trigger the scheduler manually.
+The UI exposes health-check buttons so operators can verify that credentials are loaded safely before automating distribution.